 Bablake is an HMC independent co-educational day school, founded in 1344 and welcoming girls since 1975.
 An even balance of boys and girls have high aspirations, share rich opportunities and encourage one another in their endeavours.
 Bablake has a Christian foundation and ethos, but attracts and welcomes pupils of diverse beliefs and backgrounds.
 Its cultural and social diversity is a major strength of the school and lends it a distinctive character.

-Our mission, aims and ethos:
+Our mission, aims and ethos

 To provide an excellent and stimulating education for boys and girls, by developing character, intellect and physical well being within a happy, scholarly and caring community.